AndreaLVR/CAST/README.md

 ## Key Features

 * 🧠 **Schema-less Inference**: Uses an **Optimized Adaptive Parser** to automatically detect repetitive patterns in **arbitrary structured and semi-structured text streams**, operating purely on syntax without relying on file extensions or predefined schemas.
-* 📦 **Enhanced Compression Density**: Maximizes efficiency for Cold Storage & Archival by drastically reducing disk footprint, while simultaneously optimizing Bandwidth-Limited Transmission (e.g., Edge-to-Cloud logging).
+* 📦 **Enhanced Compression Density**: Maximizes efficiency for Cold Storage & Archival by significantly reducing disk footprint, while simultaneously optimizing Bandwidth-Limited Transmission (e.g., Edge-to-Cloud logging).
 Ideally paired with high-ratio backends like LZMA2 to minimize infrastructure costs.
 * 🚀 **Throughput Efficiency**: For **structured and semi-structured inputs**, the reduced entropy of the columnar streams lowers the backend encoding cost, often resulting in a net reduction of total execution time despite the parsing overhead.
 * 🛠️ **Memory Scalability**: Includes configurable **Stream Chunking** and **Dictionary Size** control, allowing high-ratio compression even on systems with limited RAM.
 * 🛡️ **Robustness**: Includes a **Binary Guard** heuristic to automatically detect and **bypass** non-structured or binary files, preventing processing overhead and ensuring data integrity.